th4niel/th4niel/README.md

 # Hi Everyone 👋

-I am Nathaniel a.k.a th4N1eL majoring in Information Management, Kunshan University.
+I am Nathaniel a.k.a Nathaniel Edwin majoring in Information Management, Kunshan University.
 Nice To Meet You~

 ---